Multistrange Hyperon Production on Nuclear Targets: Conclusion

 A similar situation also occurs in the case of Au+Au collisions at RHIC energies (see Table~3 and Fig.~6), while in the case of Cu+Cu collisions this effect is practically negligible (see Table~3 and Fig.~7), probably because the Cu nucleus is not heavy enough.

-Actually, the experimental data on the production of multistrange hyperons in central collisions of heavy nuclei show a very significant violation, essentially large at CERN-SPS energies~$\sqrt{s}$=17.3 GeV, and that it decreases with the growth of the initial energy of the collision, of simple quark combinatorial rules~\cite{AnSh,CS,AKMS}, while, at the same time, the corresponding data in proton-nucleus and in peripheral nucleus-nucleus collisions are in agreement with the theoretical description based on those quark combinatorial rules.
+Actually, the experimental data on the production of multistrange hyperons in central collisions of heavy nuclei show a very significant violation, essentially large at CERN-SPS energies~$\sqrt{s}$~=~17.3~GeV, and that it decreases with the growth of the initial energy of the collision, of simple quark combinatorial rules~\cite{AnSh,CS,AKMS}, while, at the same time, the corresponding data in proton-nucleus and in peripheral nucleus-nucleus collisions are in agreement with the theoretical description based on those quark combinatorial rules.

-The theoretical explanation for this contrasted experimental fact, that is, for the different strangeness suppression in multistrange hyperon production, from central collisions of heavy nuclei to proton-nucleus and peripheral nucleus-nucleus collisions, is still to be found.
-0.25cm
+We point out the remarkable experimental fact of the different strangeness suppression in multistrange hyperon production, from central collisions of heavy nuclei to proton-nucleus and peripheral nucleus-nucleus collisions, and the decreasing of this effect with the increase of the initial energy of the collision.

+The full theoretical explanation, as well as the description of the corresponding microscopic mechanism, of this experimental effect are still to be formulated, what it will be crucial to determine if, and under which conditions, the reduction of strangeness suppression can be considered as an undisputed signature of the realization of the phase transition to QGP in high energy nuclear collisions.
+0.4cm

 {\bf Acknowledgements}

 This paper was supported by Ministerio de Econom{\'i}a, Industria y Competitividad, Spain (Mar{\'i}a de Maeztu Unit of Excellence MDM-2016-0692), and by Xunta de Galicia, Galiza-Spain (Consolidaci\'on e Estructuraci\'on 2021 GEC GI-2033-TEOFPACC).